 Check baskets every day in summer, watering unless the compost is already moist.
 Drying out is an increasing risk as the plants grow and days remain warm or windy.
 An easy way to check if they need water is to gently lift or nudge the baskets to gauge how heavy they are.
 If they are really light, they need watering.

 Try to avoid them drying out to the point where plants start to droop ('wilting point'), but if they do wilt, you can place a bucket underneath to capture the water that runs off and return it to the basket.
 This will save water and soluble nutrients that are needed for flowering.

 Although baskets don’t dry out as quickly in winter, they still need regular checking.
 Aim to keep the compost moist but not soggy, and avoid wetting the foliage and flowers.
 See our guide to watering containers for further information.

 Summer bedding plants and edibles benefit from occasional feeding with a liquid fertiliser in spring, summer and early autumn (April to September).
 Winter hanging baskets don't need feeding - it can encourage soft new growth that is easily damaged by frosts.

 If you grow little shrubs or perennials in your baskets, feed them annually in spring by adding a slow-release fertiliser.

 Deadhead regularly to encourage a succession of flowers and prevent the plants’ energy going into seed production.

 Most problems with hanging baskets are related to watering.
 If they are not flowering well it could be one of these causes:

 - Overwatering.
-If you water until it runs out of the bottom of the basket, soluble nutrients that the plants need to flower will be washed out of the compost as well as waste water
+If you water until it runs out of the bottom of the basket, soluble nutrients that the plants need to flower will be washed out of the compost, as well as wasting water

 - Feeding without sufficient watering.
 Plants roots can be damaged by liquid feed that is not diluted correctly, always follow the instructions on the pack.
 Water the basket first before using diluted feed